arijitpatra/jira-create-new-branch-command-generator/README.md

 ![alt text](<screenshot 3.jpg>)

 NOTE: This is not an Atlassian owned product/extension or in any way related to Atlassian company.
 It is an independently built developer productivity tool.
+Supports both cloud and on-premise (tested with Jira v9.12.14) offerings of Jira.